adonisjs/v5-docs/content/guides/testing/introduction.md

 }
 ```

-Now, before running your tests, the hook will migrate the database if necessary.
+Before running your tests, the hook will migrate the database if necessary.
 After the tests are run, all the tables in your database will be kept but truncated.

-So next time you run your tests, your database will be empty, but will not need to be migrated again.
+So next time you run your tests, your database will be empty but will not need to be migrated again.
 This may be a better approach and will save you some time if you have a lot of migrations.

 :::tip

-Note that the hook internally call the `node ace db:truncate` command that you can also run manually.
-Also note that this command will truncate all tables **except** `adonis_schema` and `adonis_schema_versions` tables.
+Note that the hook internally calls the `node ace db:truncate` command that you can also run manually.
+Also, note that this command will truncate all tables **except** `adonis_schema` and `adonis_schema_versions` tables.
 :::